-Tito Sig told me that there was an opening at KDG, so I went there and took the AutoCAD exam, where I was then offered the job.
+Tito Sig told me that there was an opening at KDG, so I went there and took the AutoCAD exam, and then I was offered the job.
 Tito Sig is a friend of a friend.
 He used to work with my husband, but just for a couple of weeks.
-He was a friend of Tito Johnson, who was [me and my husband’s] friend.
+He was a friend of Tito Johnson, who was our friend.
 He was my coworker in Singapore, but then he left for another company and met Tito Sig.
 They became coworkers in Singapore.
-Then, the two of them came to the US together.
+Then, the two of them came to the U.S. together.
 Tito Sig got employed with KDG and Tito Johnson was with another company.
 And then, I was looking for a job.
 I went to Tito Johnson’s company and applied there.
 I didn’t get the job.
 So, Tito Johnson told me to go to KDG since they had an opening.
 Tito Sig was working there and he said to [his boss], “This is Cathy, but I haven’t seen her work.”
-So, I had to take an AutoCAD test and see my ability if I really know how to do CAD.
+So, I had to take an AutoCAD test to see my ability—if I really knew how to do CAD.
 AutoCAD is the program that [architectural designers] use to draw the floor plans.
 Then, I passed and had three months of probation.
 I started working in Koreatown in May 2003 as an architectural designer for Kennard Design Group.
 I’m getting projects from architects, although it’s very minimal because of the pandemic.

 Why did you live in Singapore?

 My husband worked in Saudi Arabia as a draftsman.
 When his contract finished in Saudi Arabia, he came to the Philippines and then to Singapore.
-At that time, [Singapore] was booming in construction business, so they needed to hire a lot of people.
-When he got the job after one and a half years, I also came to Singapore to work.
+At that time, [Singapore] was booming in the construction business, so they needed to hire a lot of people.
+When he got the job after one-and-a-half years, I also came to Singapore to work.

 What do you like about each of the countries you have lived in?

 The Philippines is very laid back.
 You have someone who can do the household chores at home, so the only thing I had to do was work and sleep.
 Singapore is very clean and disciplined.
 You can live without fear because it’s very safe.
-It’s also very convenient, the public transportation system is great because it’s such a small country.
-The US has most of my family here.
-Most of my brothers and sisters and their children live here, along with my parents.
+It’s also very convenient; the public transportation system is great because it’s such a small country.
+Most of my family is in the U.S. Most of my brothers and sisters and their children live here, along with my parents.
 I also like Disneyland.
-It’s the happiest place on Earth, and it makes you feel like a child again.
+It’s the happiest place on Earth, and it makes me feel like a child again.